xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 Creating a Course
 ###########################

-This topic describes how to create a course with Studio.
+This topic describes how to use Studio to create and set up a course.

 .. contents::
   :local:
   :depth: 1

+.. only:: Partners

+   You can create courses on the edX Edge site only if you have course creation permissions.
+For more information, see :ref:`Use Studio on Edge`.
+Only edX staff members can create courses on edx.org.

-Another way to create a course is to re-run an existing course.
+Another way to create a course is for a system administrator to re-run an existing course.
 For more information, see :ref:`Rerun a Course`.

 You can also :ref:`export<Export a Course>` and :ref:`import<Import a Course>` courses as XML files.
 You can do this when you need to back up a course or edit the course in XML.

+.. _Identifying the Course:

 **************************
 Identifying the Course